Last updated on January 25th, 2026 at 08:33 am

 This is one of the places you’ll be telling your friends about your first visit to Tokyo.

-The nearest train station is Seibu Shinjuku Train Station which is about a 5-minute walk.
-And you’re in short walking distance to Kabuchiko and just further down is Golden Gai, a hidden narrow lane filled with tiny bars.
+The nearest train station is Seibu Shinjuku Train Station, which is about a 5-minute walk.
+And you’re in short walking distance to Kabukicho, and just further down is Golden Gai, a hidden narrow lane filled with tiny bars.

 Extra Tips about Staying at Book and Bed Tokyo Shinjuku:

 Towels are not free, but you can rent a towel for ¥162.
 Check in time is 16:00 (4pm) and check out time is 11:00 (11am).
-Be aware this is a hostel/capsule type environment so don’t expect too much privacy.
-Ear plugs are provided.
-Good news is you get to meet people from around the world.
+Be aware that this is a hostel/capsule type environment, so don’t expect too much privacy.
+Earplugs are provided.
+The good news is that you get to meet people from around the world.

 Book And Bed Tokyo Shinjuku